ali-ramadhan/ali-ramadhan.Github.io/_posts/2023-12-20-insert-benchmarks.md

 1. Postgres needs to parse the statement, validate table and column names, and plan the best way to execute it.
 2. Postgres may need to lock the table to ensure data integrity.
-3. The data is written to a buffer as Postgres uses a Write-Ahead Logging[^wal-explanation] (or WAL) system where changes are recorded in a log before writing them to the database for data durability and crash recovery.
+3. The data is written to a buffer as Postgres uses a write-ahead logging[^wal-explanation] (or WAL) system.
 4. Data from the buffer is actually inserted into the table on disk (which may involve navigating through and updating indexes).
-5. If the `insert` statement is part of a transaction[^transaction-explanation] that is comitted, then the changes are made permanent.
+5. If the `insert` statement is part of a transaction[^transaction-explanation] that is committed, then the changes are made permanent.

 So there's a lot of overhead associated with inserting single rows, especially if each `insert` gets its own transaction.

-[^wal-explanation]: Explain WAL.
+[^wal-explanation]: [Write-ahead logging](https://en.wikipedia.org/wiki/Write-ahead_logging) is how Postgres ensures data integrity and database recovery after crashes.
+All committed transactions are recorded in a WAL file before being applied to the database.
+In the event of a crash or power failure, the database can recover all committed transactions from the WAL file so the database can always be brought back to a consistent, uncorrupted state.

-[^transaction-explanation]: Explain transactions.
+[^transaction-explanation]: [Postgres transactions](https://www.postgresql.org/docs/current/tutorial-transactions.html) execute multiple operations as a single atomic unit of work so that either all operations execute successfully (and are written to WAL on disk), or none are applied.
+This ensures the database is always in a consistent state even if something goes wrong in the middle of a transaction.

 How many rows can we actually insert per second using single-row inserts?
-I found three[^orm-explanation] ways to do it from Python so let's benchmark all three:
+After loading the data from NetCDF into a pandas dataframe I found three[^orm-explanation] ways to insert the data into Postgres from Python so let's benchmark all three:

-1. Pandas' `df.to_sql()` function with the `chunksize=1` keyword argument to force single-row inserts.
+1. pandas: You can insert data straight from a dataframe using the `df.to_sql()` function with the `chunksize=1` keyword argument to force single-row inserts.
-2. Psycopg3
+2. psycopg3: You can use [parameterized queries](https://www.psycopg.org/psycopg3/docs/basic/params.html) to protect against [SQL injection](https://en.wikipedia.org/wiki/SQL_injection), not that it's a risk here (yet) but it's good to practice safety I guess.
+All inserts are part of one transaction that is committed at the end.
-3. SQLAlchemy
+3. SQLAlchemy: You can use named parameters in a parameterized query to prevent SQL injection attacks.

-[^orm-explanation]: I wanted to try benchmarking SQLAlchemy ORM but: Can't do SQLAlchemy ORM as ORM requires a primary key, but Timescale hypertables do not support primary keys.
-This is because the underlying data must be partitioned to several physical PostgreSQL tables.
-Partitioned look-ups cannot support a primary key.
+[^orm-explanation]: I wanted to try a fourth method using SQLAlchemy's Object Relational Mapper (ORM) which maps rows in a database to Python objects.
+But, the ORM requires a primary key and Timescale hypertables do not support primary keys.
+This is because the underlying data must be partitioned to several physical PostgreSQL tables and partitioned lookups cannot support a primary key.
+ORM was probably going to be the slowest at inserting due to extra overhead anyways.

 | ![Insert benchmarks](/img/insert_benchmarks/benchmarks_insert.png) |
 |:--:|